 Early on the morning of December 24, 1985 Vonelli, Lizzie and I boarded a train at Gard Du Nord.
 I could see my breath.
 The winter damp had a good hold on Paris.
 Lizzie exhaled a thick cloud of smoke.
-She liked Gaulloises.
+The singer liked her Gaulloises.

 Lord Ventnor had invited us to spend the Christmas Holiday on the Isle of Wight.
 The train ran straight to Calais.
 It got to the Channel on time.
-Hovercraft was running a special service to Portsmouth.
-I waited for the PRINCESS MARGARET on the tarmac.
+Hovercraft was running a special holiday service to Portsmouth and I waited the arrival of the PRINCESS MARGARET on the tarmac.

 Vonelli and Lizzie were drinking wine in the waiting room.
 The bearded art dealer must have told the singer a joke.
-She was laughing, a cigarette between her fingers.
+She was laughing with a cigarette between her fingers.
 Lizzie was a good audience.

-The SR.N4 hovercraft hoved into harbor.
-The winter air vibrated with the power of the four gas turbine engines.
+The SR.N4 hovercraft hoved into the harbor.
+The winter morning hummed with the power of the four gas turbine engines.
 I turned to the terminal.
 Lizzie came out of the doors.
 Vonelli followed buttoning up his camel hair coat.

 Lizzie and I knew each other from New York.
 The petite Parisienne had been a hit on the punk scene.
 Richard Hell was her friend.
-The two of us had been having 'une affaire' since Armistice Day, nobody in Paris bet on us lasting out the year.
+The two of us had been having 'une affaire' since Armistice Day.
+Nobody in Paris bet on us lasting out the year.
 None of my romances seemed destined for forever.

 I checked the sky.

-Three hours later we disembarked from Hovercraft at Portsmouth and I carried Lizzie's bags over my shoulder.
+An hour later we disembarked at Portsmouth and I carried Lizzie's bags over my shoulder.
 The three of us boarded the ferry to the Isle of Wight.
-I carried Lizzie's bags.
-She held my hand.
+We stood at the stern railing.
+Portsmouth became small.
+Lizzie held my hand.
 Crossing the Solent took less than forty minutes.
-Vonelli kept up a running report about our destination.

 "Queen Victoria lived at Osbourne House.
 During her reign The Empire was ruled from this island."

-"So the Isle of Wight is like Rome after the Fall."
-Lizzie was virulently anti-capitalist.
+"So the Isle of Wight is like Rome after the Goths burned it."
+Lizzie was a virulent anti-royalist.

 "Only here there are no ruins."
-Vonelli left the USA in the early 60s.
-He had been living in Europe since then.
-Most people suspected that his art dealer calling was a cover for a more clandestine career.
+Vonelli had left the USA in the early 60s without ever going back to the Land of the Free.
+Many people suspected that his art dealer calling was a cover for a more clandestine career.

 The trip across the Medina was quick.
-Lord Ventnor was waiting for the Cowes Floating Bridge in a red windbreaker.
+Lord Ventnor was waiting on the opposite bank in a red windbreaker.
 His hair was regally coifed by the wind.
 He shook my hand and embraced Vonelli.

-"I am RECORDING a new LP."
-The chanteuse had been in A Paris studio for the last two months.
+"I am recording a new LP about Soweto" The chanteuse had been in a Paris studio for the last two months.

-I only saw her a few hours a week.
+I saw her a few hours a week.

 "Maybe you will sing us a song."

-A good left hand on the ivories of only one of Vonelli's gifts.
+A good left hand on the ivories of one of Vonelli's hidden talents.

-Ventnor's wife drove us to the house in Ryde.
+Ventnor drove us to his expansive house in Ryde.

 I opened the windows.
 Lizzie didn't mind the cold.
 That way she could smoke her Gaulloises.

 After a long lobster dinner accompanied by a deluge of wine Lizzie entertained us with Vonelli at the piano.
 They were a good combo and at the end of OU SONT PASSES LES GAZELLES Lord Ventnor announced, "Our Christmas morning tradition is the Tennyson Walk.
 We're rising bright and early."

 "Nous partons vers le 10."
 Ventnor's elegant wife had a better hand on the time.
 "A polite hour to be on the Walk, so bonne nuit."

 Lord Ventnor was in no condition to drive.